Skip to content

 1. Write Python files with @workflow, @tool, or @data_provider decorators

-2. Start bifrost watch in your workspace to auto-sync changes to the platform
+2. Start bifrost watch in your workspace to auto-push changes

 Give your AI assistant this context: